 Financial Institution and Business Litigation

-- Greg is part of a trial team representing Credit Suisse in numerous RMBS cases throughout the country, including a highly publicized case brought by MBIA and cases brought by the FDIC.
+- Part of a trial team representing Credit Suisse in numerous RMBS cases throughout the country.

-- Greg has represented major investment banks and other financial institutions in connection with M&A litigation in the Delaware Court of Chancery.
+- Represented major investment banks in connection with M&A litigation in the Delaware Court of Chancery.

-- Greg represented Barracuda Networks in M&A litigation involving disputed claims to an earn-out in the Delaware Court of Chancery.
+- Represented Barracuda Networks in M&A litigation involving disputed claims to an earn-out in the Delaware Court of Chancery.

-- Greg represented Bank of America in connection with numerous CMBS repurchase suits in federal courts throughout the country.
+- Represented Bank of America in several CMBS repurchase suits in federal courts nationwide.

-- Greg represented payments provider, BillingTree, in Delaware litigation, successfully securing early summary judgment for BillingTree in a disputed claim to a post-merger escrow fund.
+- Secured early summary judgment for payments provider, BillingTree, in Delaware Chancery Court litigation over its disputed claim to a post-merger escrow fund.